NasExt/SortingControl/doc/en/index.md

 ```

 ###Set templateFile for SortingControl
-For set templateFile use setTemplateFile()
+For set templateFile use templateFile param
 ```php
 	/**
 	 * @return NasExt\Controls\SortingControl